Apache Flink – A Big Data Processing Platform

 - In-memory processing

-The platform should also provide distributed computing, fault tolerance, high availability, ease of use and lightning fast speed.
+Thus. the platform should also provide distributed computing, fault tolerance, high availability, ease of use and lightning fast speed.

-5. The rise of Big Data platform
+The Rise of Big Data Platform

 Time for data processing framework is over, now it’s time for the generalized platform.
 Recent advancements in big data show industry want to use single unified platform for all its Big data requirements.

 This platform should be able to evolve with new requirements, as with IOT big data is growing faster than ever and there might be new requirements in the near future.
 It should be able to harness the advancements in the hardware.

 Apache Spark has started the new trend by offering a diverse platform to solve different problems but is limited due to its underlying batch processing engine which processes streams also as micro-batches.
-Apache Flink has taken the same capability ahead and Flink can solve all the types of Big Data problems.
+Flink has taken the same capability ahead and Flink can solve all the types of Big Data problems.

-Flink’s kernel is a streaming runtime which also provides lightning fast speed, fault tolerance, distributed processing, ease of use, etc. Flink processes data at a consistently high speed with very low latency.
+Flink’s kernel is a streaming runtime which also provides lightning fast speed, fault tolerance, distributed processing, ease of use, etc. Basically, Flink processes data at a consistently high speed with very low latency.